Updated May 20, 2014

 2014 Resurfacing Program

-The resurfacing work for the 2014 Street Resurfacing Program will begin May 2014 with an estimated completion date of October 2014.
+Resurfacing work for the 2014 Street Resurfacing Program began in May and is estimated to be complete in October 2014.

 Click here to view the list of streets and subdivisions included in the 2014 program.
 Affected residents will receive construction notices one week prior to the work.
 Once work begins in a subdivision, it should be completed in approximately one and a half months.
 Please be advised that this time frame is tentative pending weather and unforeseen construction complications.